svenssonjoel/lispBM/doc/lbmref.md

 </tr>
 </table>

-Alternatively a buffer can be allocated from a compactible memory region (defrag mem).
+Alternatively a buffer can be allocated from a compactable memory region (defrag mem).

 <table>
 <tr>